McLargo/raspberry/README.md

   during installation output).
 Important to reboot your Raspberry Pi to make the changes effective.
 Then, you can use any VNC client, like `Remmina` or `VCN viewer` to connect to your Raspberry Pi desktop remotely.
 Same way as ssh, you can use IP address or hostname and a user/password to connect.

-I had some issues connecting to remote desktop.
-As it is not a use case I need, leaving it for later.
+> Note: retropie OS does not support VNC.
+It already comes with EmulationStation
+> as GUI, and makes no sense to use VNC to access to it.

 ### Speeding up SSH connectivity